How to Make Great Money as a Freelance Translator

 TextMaster

 The company has big clients across a wide range of industries.
-Including your interests and areas of expertise when you register will help them determine what types of projects suit you best.
+Including your interests and areas of expertise when registering will help them determine what projects suit you best.

 Translate.com

-Much of the work offered on Translate.com involves correcting or editing machine translation output.
-Not the most lucrative, but the work is steady for some language pairs.
+Much of the work offered on Translate.com involves correcting or editing machine-translation output.
+It’s not the most lucrative, but the work is steady for some language pairs.

 Translated.com

-Translated.com is always looking for freelance translators to handle the high volume of work they have.
-You can set your own rates and take advantage of the ongoing free educational programs they offer.
+Translated.com is always looking for freelance translators to handle its high volume of work.
+You can set your rates and take advantage of their ongoing free educational programs.

 Transparent Language

-This language learning software company hires freelance translators with at least a year of experience.
-Also has opportunities for bilingual content creators and proofreaders.
+This language-learning software company hires freelance translators with at least a year of experience.
+It also has opportunities for bilingual content creators and proofreaders.

 TransPerfect

 Provides translation and other services to multinational companies.
-Has offices all over the world and jobs for interpreters, translators, and other language professionals, some of which are work from home positions.
+It has offices worldwide and jobs for interpreters, translators, and other language professionals, some of which are work-from-home positions.

 Ulatus

-Global translation company that hires professional translators qualified to translate in one of a variety of specialties including legal, medical, high tech, finance, and more.
+A global translation company that hires professional translators qualified to translate in various specialties, including legal, medical, high tech, finance, and more.

 Unababel